-The Researchers made a number of findings basic among which include:

-- 1. Promotion of religious tolerance will serve as an effective strategy for resolution and management of Farmers-Herdsmen conflict in the north central region of Nigeria. - Establishment of effective mechanism for settling disputes between Farmers and Herdsmen will serve as an effective strategy for resolution and management of conflict between the two agricultural land users in the North Central Region of Nigeria.
+The Researchers made a number of findings basic among which include: 1.
+Promotion of religious tolerance will serve as an effective strategy for resolution and management of Farmers-Herdsmen conflict in the north central region of Nigeria.
+2. Establishment of effective mechanism for settling disputes between Farmers and Herdsmen will serve as an effective strategy for resolution and management of conflict between the two agricultural land users in the North Central Region of Nigeria.

-X. Conclusion and Recommendations
+15 X. Conclusion and Recommendations

-Based on the data collected and analyzed as well as the major findings made in this research, the Researchers recommended that:

-- Forums, groups or associations aimed at promoting religious tolerance among Farmers and Herdsmen be formed in all the six states across the North Central Region of Nigeria.
-This will go a long way in building religious harmony and tolerance between Farmers and Herdsmen in the region.
-The Federal Government of Nigeria through its Ministry of Agriculture and Forest Reserve should endeavor to establish a very clear demarcation between grazing routes and farming sites across the North Central region of Nigeria.
-The land use act of 1978 which established grazing routes across Nigeria is outdated and need to be reviewed to provide for new additional grazing routes across the country.
-It should establish a more modern use of land across the nation to accommodate innovating changes which has taken place in relations to land usage in the country after 1978.
-And also, Sound and effective environmental policies should be adopted and implemented to the maximum level by the Nigerian government.
-The policies should be designed to address environmental problems on geo-political basis across the country. - Effective mechanism for conflict resolution and management should be established across the North Central Region of Nigeria.
-Traditional institutions should be empowered to regain their previous status and recognition as active elements of conflict resolution and management in the North Central region of Nigeria.
-Recognize responsibility and status should be created for traditional rulers and their dependence on local government authority should be reviewed.
-Traditional institutions in the North Central Region do not have constitutional roles or duties.
-There is the need to create some constitutional roles for them.
-And this should include the informal resolution and management of conflict at the community level.
-Effective and proper policing system should be established in agrarian and rural communities across the North Central region of Nigeria.
-Communities without Police outposts should be provided with one.
-And state as well as local authorities across the region must be made to as a matter of must contribute certain percent of their statutory allocation and resources to the development and sustenance of security across the region.
-Nigerian government need to improve its border security system by recruiting more officers to that adequate surveillance ensure of outstanding unmanned borders of the country are security under checks, control management.
-This should be supported with the adoption of a stiffer arms possession and usage policy in the country.
-Open mobility of persons with sophisticated weapons as well as the usage of same by persons other than the armed forces and other security officials should be seriously prohibited by the government.
-And finally, this research recommends that future land and natural resource use policy formulation and implementation must involve all the stakeholders or their representatives to avoid any cry of marginalization and noninclusion in matters that affects them.
-If this is done establish rules relating to farming and grazing in the region and country in general becomes a regulation which all parties or agricultural land users must obey by virtue of their involvement in adopting such regulations.
-Ignorance of the rules cannot be claimed anymore by any party and this will lead to amelioration of the conflict.
+Based on the data collected and analyzed as well as the major findings made in this research, the Researchers recommended that: 1.
+Forums, groups or associations aimed at promoting religious tolerance among Farmers and Herdsmen be formed in all the six states across the North Central Region of Nigeria.
+This will go a long way in building religious harmony and tolerance between Farmers and Herdsmen in the region. local authorities across the region must be made to as a matter of must contribute certain percent of their statutory allocation and resources to the development and sustenance of security across the region.
+Nigerian government need to improve its border security system by recruiting more officers to ensure that adequate surveillance of the outstanding 276 unmanned borders of the country are put under security checks, control and management.
+This should be 277 supported with the adoption of a stiffer arms possession and usage policy in the country.
+Open mobility of 278 persons with sophisticated weapons as well as the usage of same by persons other than the armed forces and 279 other security officials should be seriously prohibited by the government.
+And finally, this research recommends 280 that future land and natural resource use policy formulation and implementation must involve all the stakeholders 281 or their representatives to avoid any cry of marginalization and noninclusion in matters that affects them.
+If this 282 is done establish rules relating to farming and grazing in the region and country in general becomes a regulation 283 which all parties or agricultural land users must obey by virtue of their involvement in adopting such regulations.
+284 Ignorance of the rules cannot be claimed anymore by any party and this will lead to amelioration of the conflict.